-Interview with Jane Pettigrew, author of World of Tea: Discovering Producing Regions and Their Teas.
+Interview with Jane Pettigrew, author of World of Tea: Discovering Producing Regions and Their Teas.Â

 I had the opportunity to interview Jane Pettigrew about her book and life’s work dedicated to educating others about tea.

 A tea specialist since 1983, Jane Pettigrew is experienced in the world of tea as a historian, writer, and consultant.
-Jane is Director of Studies of the new UK Tea Academy.
+Jane is the Director of Studies of the new UK Tea Academy.
 In 2016, Jane was awarded the British Empire Medal for Services to Tea Production and Tea History.
-In 2014 she received Best Tea Educator Award, and in 2015 received Best Tea Personality Award and Best Tea Health Advocate at the World Tea Awards.
+In 2014 she received the Best Tea Educator Award, and in 2015 received Best Tea Personality Award and Best Tea Health Advocate at the World Tea Awards.
 The author of 16 books on tea, she lives in London.

 Q. What started you on the path to tea for a living?